For the most part, ESL teachers in China are a good bunch of people.

-Here’s the top seven that I find the most irksome.
+Here are seven things that I find the most irksome.

 1. They eat Western junk food

 The benefit?
-A more authentic experience and extra money in the back pocket.
+A more authentic experience and extra money in your back pocket.

 2. They expect the same conditions they’re used to

-The conditions that a foreign teacher will experience in China may be quite different to what they’re used to.
+The conditions you'll experience as a TEFL teacher in China may be quite different to what you're used to.

 A smart, motivated teacher will see this as an opportunity to fine-tune their classroom management skills rather than a blight on the Chinese education system.

-And, while foreign teacher accommodation is comfortable, it’s certainly not on par with Hilton Hotel standards.
-A foreign teacher should never expect to sleep on a mattress that’s as soft as a cloud, particularly in China.
+And, while foreign teacher housing in China is comfortable, it’s certainly not on par with Hilton Hotel standards.

 3. They play movies in their classes